iExecBlockchainComputing/deploy-workerpool/README.md

-The folllowing considerations must be taken into account :
+The folllowing considerations must be taken into account: